Top 10 reasons to study in the UK | International studentsby Judith Charlton

 At Newcastle, our Visa Support team can advise them about part-time work in the UK, while our Careers Service can help them find part-time job opportunities in the city.
 Job opportunities on campus range from working as a student ambassador to paid internships that offer the chance to develop graduate-level skills and experience.

-When they graduate, your son or daughter will join their university’s alumni community – an invaluable network of graduates in industries and professions across the world.
+When they graduate, your child will join their university’s alumni community – an invaluable network of graduates in industries and professions across the world.

-At Newcastle, your son or daughter will belong to our inspiring global network of more than 240,000 alumni and be supported in their personal and professional development by this vibrant community.
+At Newcastle, your child will belong to our inspiring global network of more than 250,000 alumni and be supported in their personal and professional development by this vibrant community.

 English is a global language, particularly in sectors such as business, commerce, aviation, science, technology and medicine.
-So, if your son or daughter wants to brush up on their English language skills, where better than in the UK?
+So, if your child wants to brush up on their English language skills, where better than in the UK?

-As an international student they will need to prove they have a certain level of English language proficiency in order to study in the UK.
+As an international student, your child will need to prove they have a certain level of English language proficiency in order to study in the UK.
 Find out more, and explore the language support at Newcastle University, here.

 Steeped in history, a country of beautiful landscapes, exciting cities and welcoming people, the UK is a diverse and vibrant place to live and study.

-Your son or daughter will be able to explore this multicultural society and discover what makes Britain great, from its world-famous literature, arts and music, to its world-leading industries.
+Your child will be able to explore this multicultural society and discover what makes Britain great, from its world-famous literature, arts and music, to its world-leading industries.
 And let’s not forget the national dish – fish and chips!

-Newcastle has been voted one of the best student cities in the UK by QS Best Student Cities 2022.
-Culturally diverse, it is a safe and friendly city, where one in six people is a student.
+Newcastle has been voted one of the best student cities in the UK by QS Best Student Cities 2023.
+Culturally diverse, it is a friendly city, where one in six people is a student.

-UK universities have a lot of experience in working with and supporting international students – after all, according to the Higher Education Statistics Agency, in 2019-20 over 550,000 EU and international students enrolled in higher education in the UK.
+UK universities have a lot of experience in working with and supporting international students – after all, according to the Higher Education Statistics Agency, in 2021-22 over 670,000 undergraduate and postgraduate EU and international students enrolled in higher education in the UK.

-We know your son or daughter might need a little extra support while they are studying in the UK and our Student Health and Wellbeing teams can provide a range of free services including:
+We know your child might need a little extra support while they are studying in the UK and our Student Health and Wellbeing teams can provide a range of free services including:

 - disability support